« Back to Settings for systemd units

 Why and when to use DevicePolicy

-The setting DevicePolicy aims to reduce access to devices in /dev.
+Systemd has the setting DevicePolicy that aims to reduce access to devices in /dev.
 By default, there is no limitation to access devices.

 Settings

 The value strict is the most strict, as the name implies.
 This is suitable for services that do not need any access, like custom shell scripts.
-Unless output is being redirect to /dev/null, then access could be granted with DeviceAllow=/dev/null.
+With DeviceAllow access to some paths can be granted.
+See this setting to find out how to determine what devices are being accessed.

 Generic advice